Join Here | Log In

 Zearalenone:

-Glucuronidation is a phase II detoxification process by which a glucaric acid molecule is added to a toxin to make it more easily excreted and less reactive.
+Glucuronidation is a phase II detoxification process by which a glucuronic acid molecule is added to a toxin to make it more easily excreted and less reactive.
 Zearalenone mycotoxins are excreted via the glucuronidation pathway, specifically utilizing UGT1A1, UGT1A3, and UGT1A8.[ref]

 Additionally, methylation, hydroxylation (addition of a hydroxyl group), hydrolysis, and sulfation reactions are utilized for transforming mycotoxins for excretion from the body.[ref]

-“Mold Genes” — are the HLA types in 23andMe?
+Mold Genes: Are the HLA types in 23andMe?

 I want to take a moment to do a bit of ‘myth busting’ here.
 One question that I get asked fairly often is how to find the mold genes in 23andMe data.
-There is a lot of confusion and over-simplification being promoted on the internet about “mold genes” (sometimes from practitioners selling tests and supplements).
+There is a lot of confusion and oversimplification being promoted on the internet about “mold genes” (sometimes from practitioners selling tests and supplements).

 The only published research on the HLA genes and mold symptoms is a couple of case studies.[ref][ref]
 While these HLA types may have a link to being more prone to an immune system reaction from mold exposure, I am not finding anything other than a link between asthma, HLA types, and mold sensitivity in children.[ref]